Pathfainder/mp4-to-mp3/README.md

 # Extract the audio from a video.

-I needed to get the audio of (very) long files and didn't want to use an editing software, <br> also didn't manage to find a free service online for a 2h long video

-so I build a python script with a simple Tkinter GUI.
+I needed to get the audio of (very) long files and didn't want to use an editing software, <br> also didn't manage to find a free service online for 2h long videos... <br> So I build a python script with a simple Tkinter GUI.

 Enjoy;)